FluxML/Optimisers.jl/docs/src/index.md

 image = rand(Float32, 224, 224, 3, 1); # dummy data
 @show sum(model(image)); # dummy loss function

-o = Optimisers.ADAM() # define an ADAM optimiser with default settings st = Optimisers.setup(o, model);  # initialize the optimiser before using it
+o = Optimisers.Adam() # use the Adam optimiser with its default settings st = Optimisers.setup(o, model);  # initialize the optimiser before using it

 m̄, _ = gradient(model, image) do m, x # calculate the gradients